 - M-6 – South Beltline Freeway/Paul B. Henry Freeway (Kent/Ottawa County)

-The minimum speed limit on all limited access freeways is 55 mph unless posted otherwise.
+In Michigan, the minimum speed limit on all limited access highways and freeways is 55 mph unless posted otherwise.
 (MCL 257.627(8))

 Speed limit for trunk line and county highways

 The speed limit on all trunk line highways and all county highways is 55 mph unless posted otherwise.
 This is known as the “general speed limit.”
 (MCL 257.627(9))